 20H.
-Long absence during play.
+Absence during play.

-Players with games in progress should not leave the playing room for more than 15 minutes without permission from the director.
+Players with games in progress should not leave the playing area for more than 15 minutes without permission of the director.
 A first offense usually does not warrant a forfeit unless there is additional evidence suggesting a further rules violation during the absence.
-For further information see 18G1, Example of emergency.